john-hu/shun-feng-er/README.md

 #### Key store

 The key is the most confusing part.
 It is a key store for building SSL connections.
-Like most of the SSL CA, you can use your SSL key brought by other key certification center.
+Like most of the SSL CA, you can use your SSL key bought by other key certification center.
 If you don't have one, you may TEST the server with the [sample key](https://github.com/john-hu/shun-feng-er/blob/latest/sample-keys/server1.jks) at our github repo.
 The password of this sample key is `shun-feng-er`.
 You may use the following arguments at the end of command: `--key-path server1.jks --key-pass shun-feng-er`.

 Please note this is a sample key and we had opened its password here.
 Everyone can read the private key from this key store.
 So, please DO NOT use it as a primary key.